rusyasoft/rusyasoft.github.io/_posts/2018-05-09-ddd-aggregate.md

 - Aggregates can connect only between root aggregates
 - Use FK (Foreign Key) to access children of the associated aggregates is possible
 - "Aggregate of One": Single object can be a root aggregate (without any childs)
+- In the Aggregates:
+  - *Entity* can belong to single aggregate only
+  - *Value Object* can belong to multiple aggregates
 - **Persistent Ignorant Class:** Classes that have no knowledge about how they are persistent